innox80/NppEdiAnalyzer/README.md

 NppEdiAnalyzer is a Plugin for Notepad++ to analyze EDI standard formats (Edifact/X12)

-BDOWNLOAD: Beta 1.0 version is out for 32 and 64 bit --> https://github.com/innox80/NppEdiAnalyzer/releases/tag/1.0-beta
+DOWNLOAD: Beta 1.0 version is out for 32 and 64 bit --> https://github.com/innox80/NppEdiAnalyzer/releases/tag/1.0-beta

 ## Disclaimer: